 King William Street

-Our consulting rooms at 431 King William Road, Adelaide, are where we meet patients on a regular basis and carry out some services such as ultrasound scanning.
+Our consulting rooms at Level 9, 431 King William Street, Adelaide, are where we meet patients on a regular basis and carry out some services such as ultrasound scanning.

 St Andrew’s Hospital